ssmiller25/civo-digger/article/blog-article-2-hardening.md

 Now, let's get DNS setup.
 We will leverage civo dns architecture to provision a domain for use with our cluster.
 We will also provision a wildcard TLS cert that we can use across the applicatios in our cluster

-_dns.tf which will provision dns_
-_ingress.tf Work, which will include setup of cert-mnaager_

 Use our terraform pipeline to deploy

 _screenshot of successful cluster deploy_

-Make sure DNS zone SOA records are setup to properly point to child domain.
-Let's verify that cert-manager is appropratily configured
+## Deploy Digger in Terraform!

 _Check on cert manager_

-## Deploy Digger in Terraform!
+_ingress.tf Work, which will include setup of cert-mnaager_